Welcome to HistoricMonroeCounty.org

 Non-Residents: $4 per adult, $2 per child/student (5 yrs-17).

 About the Monroe County Historical Museum

 Located in downtown Monroe, Michigan, this Georgian style public building was built as a post office about 1910, on the site of General and Mrs. George A. Custer's residence.
 The Monroe County Historical Society, founded in 1938, opened the first museum in rooms at the Sawyer House located on Front Street.
 This building was acquired in 1972 by the La-Z-Boy Chair Foundation as the second site for the growing Historical Museum.
 We house one of the largest collections of artifacts relating to the history of Southeast Michigan.

 The Monroe County Historical Commission is a department of the County of Monroe, Michigan.
 For staff list or our current Historical Commissioners, look to the Directory.
 The Commission meetings are open to the public and are usually the first Wednesday of each month at 7:00 p.m.
-Check the Calendar for any changes to this schedule such as change of venue or cancellation.
+Check the Calendar for any changes to this schedule such as change of venue, or meeting cancellation.

 The Monroe County Historical Museum is closed for the following holidays: New Year's Day, Martin Luther King Day, President's Day, Good Friday, Easter, Memorial Day, Independence Day, Labor Day, Veterans Day, Thanksgiving, Friday after Thanksgiving, Christmas Eve, Christmas Day, and New Year's Eve.

 Interested in becoming a volunteer for the Monroe County Historical Museum?
 Click HERE for an application.